Joe Lolley: Sydney FC

-Lolley score in his first match of the 2024–25 season with a 17th minute goal in a 2–1 win against the Western Sydney Wanderers at CommBank Stadium, his first goal scored in a Sydney Derby.
+Lolley scored in his first match of the 2024–25 season with a 17th minute goal in a 2–1 win against the Western Sydney Wanderers at CommBank Stadium, his first goal scored in a Sydney Derby.
 Due to injuries to teammates Patryk Klimala and Patrick Wood, Lolley would start as a striker in a 3–0 over arch-rivals Melbourne Victory on 28 December 2024, he would go on to score a brace, and was denied a first-half hat-trick due to a tight offside during the build up of the disallowed goal.
 His first hat-trick for Sydney FC would come eleven days later in a 3–0 win against Perth Glory, with all three goals being scored in 36 minutes.
 Lolley would also feature in his first continental campaign, as Sydney participated in the 2024–25 AFC Champions League Two.
 His first appearance in continental football would come against Hong Kong's Eastern, and his first goal of the Asian campaign would be scored against Kaya–Iloilo at the Rizal Memorial Sports Complex, Manila.
 He would score a further two goals in the knockout stages, including a 85th minute winner at home in a 1–0 win against Lion City Sailors in the semi-finals.
 Lolley's goal was not enough to prevent Sydney being eliminated, as the club would lose the tie 2–1 on aggregate.
 The remainder of the 2024–25 A-League Men regular season would see him being deployed as a left wing-back on occasion due to manager Ufuk Talay's attempts at fitting Lolley, Douglas Costa and Adrian Segečić into the same starting lineup.
 Sydney would finish the season seventh in the league, failing to make the finals series by a single point, after losing their final two matches in the league.

 Lolley would request to leave Sydney for Perth Glory in the off-season due to frustrations of being played out of position.
-Sydney would deny the request, with then-chief executive officer Mark Aubery stating that Lolley was a required player.
+Sydney would deny the request, with then-CEO Mark Aubery stating that Lolley was a required player.
 The club would later provide him assurances that he would play in his preferred position for the 2025–26 season.
 His first goal of the season was an 87th minute equaliser scored against Auckland FC in the quarter-finals Australia Cup.
 The match would go to a penalty shoot-out after finishing 1–1 after extra-time, Lolley would miss the final penalty of the shoot-out, slipping while sending his shot over the bar.
-He would score in the opening match of the 2022–23 A-League Men season in a 2–1 defeat away to Adelaide United on 17 October 2025.
+He would score in the opening match of the 2025–26 A-League Men season in a 2–1 defeat away to Adelaide United on 17 October 2025.